 Purchase pay-as-you-throw trash bags: Bags are priced at $3.50 per bag for large (33 gallons, will hold approx. 35 pounds), $2.50per bag for small (15 gallons, will hold approximately 20 pounds); $17.50 per roll of large bags and $12.50 per roll for small bags.
 Bags can also be purchased at the Vernon Library, Vernon Treasurer’s Office, Vernon Recreation Department and Guilford Store.

 Purchase a dog license: All dogs six months old or older must have a current rabies certificate and be registered with the Town Clerk’s office by April 1 each year.
 If your dog has been licensed in another Vermont town we will honor that year’s license and issue you a new one at no charge.
 If you are a new resident you must register your dogs within 30 days of moving to town.
 Licenses cost $9 for neutered or spayed dogs, $13 for those not neutered or spayed.
 An up-to-date rabies vaccination certificate is needed.
 Dog licenses are due to be renewed annually by the first Monday in April.
 After this date, an additional late fee will be assessed.
-The Town Clerk sponors a rabies shot and licensing clinic each year in March — watch this site for details.
+The Town Clerk sponsors a rabies shot and licensing clinic each year in March — watch this site for details.

 Renew your motor vehicle registration: You can do this at the Town Clerk’s office if you’re too late to renew by mail, aren’t able to renew online via the State website, or you can’t get to the registry office in person.
 Renewals at the Clerk’s office cost $3 on top of the state fee, which must be paid separately from your check to the Motor Vehicle Department.
 You must have and bring with you the renewal form you received in the mail, and your registration cannot be expired by more than 2 months.
 You will be issued a temporary registration and temporary sticker to use until you receive the state registration and sticker in the mail.